moo-w/eslint-plugin-snippet/README.md

 ## Introduction

 This plugin is very much inspired by [eslint-plugin-command](https://github.com/antfu/eslint-plugin-command) by [Anthony Fu](https://github.com/antfu).
-This plugin also serves as a micro-codemod tool triggers by special comments on-demand, resuse the infrastructure of ESLint.
+This plugin also serves as a micro-codemod tool triggers by special comments on-demand, reuse the infrastructure of ESLint.

 ## Installation